 In popular culture See also References Notes Literature John A. Body Language and Flirting - Blifaloo.
 Interesting Info -> Body Language -> Flirting Body Language (part 1) Quick Jump: General Signs of Flirting | Male Flirting | Female Flirting Also See: Body Language Resources | Decoding Male Body Language Updated March 21st - 2012.

 New resources, information, books and links added.
 Eye Movement and Lying - How to detect lies.
 Interesting Info -> Lying Index -> Eye Direction & Visual Accessing Cues Eye Movement and Direction & How it Can Reveal Truth or Lies This is a continuation of our previous article Detecting Lies.

 Many comments by our visitors asked about how eye direction can indicate the presence of a lie.
 12 Tips for Getting Regular Exercise and the Benefits for Happiness and Fitness.
 Exercise is a KEY to happiness .

 Rosenhan experiment.
 Rosenhan's study was done in two parts.
 The first part involved the use of healthy associates or "pseudopatients" (three women and five men) who briefly feigned auditory hallucinations in an attempt to gain admission to 12 different psychiatric hospitals in five different States in various locations in the United States.
 All were admitted and diagnosed with psychiatric disorders.
 After admission, the pseudopatients acted normally and told staff that they felt fine and had not experienced any more hallucinations.
+All were forced to admit to having a mental illness and agree to take antipsychotic drugs as a condition of their release.
+The average time that the patients spent in the hospital was 19 days.
 PhobiaGuide.com - List of Phobias.
-Dunning–Kruger effect.